| Not being fluent in Japanese, the plot remains largely

 when the latter decides to siege on Aspia in the final

+chapters.
 A lot of the characters and situations will be very

 familiar to hardened Scenario I players, but fighting